 - Forms -> Edit a form -> Recorded data

 - Custom table data -> Edit a custom table

 - Custom tables -> Edit a custom table -> Data

-By default, list filters appear when the number of records is 25 or more.
+By default, list filters appear when the number of records is more than 25.
 You can change this limit by adding the following key into the appSettings section of your web.config file:

 <add key="CMSDefaultListingFilterLimit" value="5" />

 Filtering is possible based on all fields that store the following types of values: